 Our corporate social responsibility (CSR) strategy is at the heart of our “creators of convivialité” tagline, our consumer-centric focus and our decentralised organisation.
 Convivialité means meeting up with others as part of a culture of sharing that rules out excess.
 We operate with the conviction that success is worthwhile only when it is shared by all, for the benefit of each of our communities.
 That process of generating collective value can only be carried out over time.
 We are able to embrace that long-term perspective thanks to our family roots, reflected in the legacy we pass on to future generations.
-Let’s Live Together, Better: that’s the motto behind our CSR commitment.
-Today it represents one of our four strategic essentials, what we call our “Brand-Positive Impact”: the ability of each of our brands to contribute to a better world.
+“Let’s live together, better”: that’s the motto behind our CSR commitment.
+Today it represents one of our four strategic essentials, what we call “Brand-Positive Impact”: the ability of each of our brands to contribute to a better world.

 Pernod Ricard was among the first to submit its CSR commitments for ISO 26000 certification.
 The Group’s goal was to assess its CSR strategy and initiatives against those of the industry at large and the expectations of its stakeholders.
 The data was then scrutinised in light of the ISO 26000 criteria.
 In 2012, after several months of interviews conducted at our various affiliates, a panel of independent experts issued its credibility report.
 That report confirmed the Group’s commitment and its adoption of CSR policies, and identified areas for future improvement.
-Meanwhile, 95% of our 101 production sites have now been certified compliant with the ISO 14001 environmental standard.
+Meanwhile, 95 of our 101 production sites are now certified compliant with the ISO 14001 environmental standard.

 Since 2003, Pernod Ricard has been a member of the United Nations Global Compact and has implemented its ten principles regarding human rights, labour, the environment and anti-corruption.
 In accordance with the Global Compact’s mandates, each year the Group submits a Communication on Progress (CoP), which describes the efforts made internally to comply with those ten principles.